wp-plugins/paypal-payment-button-by-vcita/readme.txt

 == Changelog ==
+ = Online Payments with PayPal and Stripe - By vCita Version 2.0.0 =
+ * Completely New Button design!
+ * Integration with Stripe - Now you can collect payments using Stripe and get payments deposited directly into your bank account!
+ * Payment icons can now be added to the button for a more professional look
+ * Enhancements to the settings page
+ * More FAQ's were added

- = PayPal Button and Online Payment by vCita Version 1.2.0 =
+ = Online Payments with PayPal and Stripe - By vCita Version 1.2.0 =
  * New design for email notifications sent from vCita to you & your clients
  * More customization for the emails including branding colors and logo
  * New!
 Email signature option was added
  * Enhencements with scheduling settings to prevent appointments from being scheduled to far in advance

- = PayPal Button and Online Payment by vCita Version 1.1.0 =
+ = Online Payments with PayPal and Stripe - By vCita Version 1.1.0 =
  * Compatibility with WordPress 4.1
  * Added translations to: Spanish, Polish, French and Hebrew.

- = PayPal Button and Online Payment by vCita Version 1.0.0 =
+ = Online Payments with PayPal and Stripe - By vCita Version 1.0.0 =
  * First release

 == Upgrade Notice ==

- = PayPal Button and Online Payment by vCita Version 1.2.0 =
+ = Online Payments with PayPal and Stripe - By vCita Version 2.0.0 =

-New design for the email notifications sent from vCita to you & your clients
+Introducing a new design for the payment buttoon, as well as a new integration with Stripe - to help you to get paid even faster!